SvenMichaelKlose/phitamine-shop/README.md

 # Overview

-This is an example web shop for precious stamps created with phitamine and centralservices.
-It pitches a nifty URL schema for multiple ports, a cart with undo and a CSS upload form for your favourite design artists.
+This is an web shop for precious stamps created with phitamine and centralservices.
+It pitches phitamine's nifty URL schema for multiple ports, a cart with undo and a CSS upload form for your favourite design artists.

 # Installing